Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud

 \subsection{Eulerian and Lagrangian model equations}

-In our cloud mixing model, we consider a subvolume $V=L^3$ in the bulk of a cloud as a multiphase system which consists of a dry air, water vapor and liquid water.
+In our cloud mixing model, we consider a subvolume $V=L^3$ in the bulk of a cloud as a multiphase system which consists of dry air, water vapor and liquid water.
 We assume periodic boundary conditions in all three directions.
 The turbulent velocity field ${\bm u}({\bm x},t)$ is assumed to be statistically stationary, homogeneous, and isotropic.
 The full complexity of the mixing process in presence of phase changes requires balance equations for the (1) temperature field $T({\bm x},t)$ including latent heat release, for the (2) vapor mixing ratio $q_v({\bm x},t)$ including condensation rate as a loss term, and (3) liquid water mixing ratio $q_l({\bm x},t)$ including condensation rate as a gain term.

-The models of Sardina et al. \cite{sardina2015continuous} and Fries et al. \cite{fries2021key} simplify this complex dynamics in three aspects.
+The models of \citet{celani2005droplet,Celani2008}, \citet{sardina2015continuous} and \citet{fries2021key} simplify this complex dynamics in three aspects.
 First, the liquid water content is represented by an ensemble of individual spherical point-like cloud water droplets.
-Attached is a droplet radius which can increase and decrease thus changing $q_l$.
-Secondly, we will summarize $T$ and $q_v$ in the scalar supersaturation field $s({\bm x},t)$.
+Attached is a droplet radius which can increase and decrease, thus changing $q_l$.
+Secondly, the fields $T$ and $q_v$ are summarized in the scalar supersaturation field $s({\bm x},t)$.
 Thirdly, the mixing of the scalar field and the advection of the droplets will not couple back to the turbulent velocity field ${\bm u}({\bm x},t)$ via a buoyancy term, i.e., there is a one-way coupling considered only.
 This assumption is justified when the droplet radii remain small and the droplet number density $n\sim 100$ cm$^{-3}$ as in our study.
-The Eulerian equations of motion are then given by \cite{sardina2015continuous,fries2021key,yau1996short}, see also \cite{Celani2008}
+The Eulerian equations of motion follow to

-Due to its small size, cloud water droplets will have a small Stokes number ($\textrm{St}\ll 1$) and are thus approximated as Lagrangian tracer particles without inertia following perfectly the streamlines of the turbulent velocity field.
-In ref. \cite{Kumar2013}, we showed that effects of additional droplet inertia for the presently chosen parameters remain small.
-The dynamics of the $N_0$ individual cloud water droplets is given by
+Due to its small size, cloud water droplets will have a small Stokes number ($\textrm{St}\ll 1$) and are thus approximated as Lagrangian tracer particles without inertia following perfectly the streamlines of the turbulent velocity field for most of the work, except in subsection IV B. In ref. \cite{Kumar2013}, we showed that effects of additional droplet inertia for the presently chosen parameters remain small.
+The dynamics of the $N_0$ individual cloud water droplets is given by \cite{yau1996short}

 The coefficients in the combined Euler-Lagrangian model equations depend on thermodynamic properties of the cloud.
 They are defined as